hammelm/mempeek/README.md

         ffloor( a )         returns largest integer not greater than a fceil( a )          returns smallest integer not less than a

-IEEE 754 encoding preserves the ordering of floating point values, therefore the usual integer comparison operators can be used to compare floating point values.
+IEEE 754 encoding preserves the ordering of floating point values when treated as integer values in two's complement.
+Therefore the signed integer comparison operators can be used to compare floating point values.

 other commands
 --------------